-This guide dives into the top 4 electric showers currently on the market, exploring their features and design.
+This guide dives into the top 5 electric showers to buy in the UK.
+We’ll explore their key features and design that makes them stand out from the crowd.
 Read on for a comprehensive buying guide, explaining the pros and cons of owning an electric shower, and how to choose which model to buy.

 1. Mira Showers 1.1746.008 Sport Max